Infrastructure

 The livelihood of about 500 fishermen will also be affected by the project.
 The fishermen had last year protested that despite lots of groundwork having started, they were yet to be advised on their compensation package.

-The Mombasa Gate Bridge design calls for the erection of a cable stayed bridge that will support four traffic lanes – soaring 69-metres high at the mid-point to allow ample space for ships to pass underneath on their way into and out of the Kilindini harbour.
+The Mombasa Gate Bridge design calls for the erection of a cable-stayed bridge that will support four traffic lanes – soaring 69-metres high at the mid-point to allow ample space for ships to pass underneath on their way into and out of the Kilindini harbour.

 The bridge will consist of three spans supported by four piers on both the Likoni and Mombasa Island sides of the channel.

-The main span – 660 metres long – will be supported by two piers mounted at the shallow seashore on Mombasa side and in front of the Zanzibar Palace Ruins on the Likoni side.
+The main span – 660 metres long – will be supported by two piers mounted at the shallow seashore on the Mombasa side and in front of the Zanzibar Palace Ruins on the Likoni side.

 Side spans will be 330m long and will be anchored on 2 extra piers on either side.